 Consumers today research content and information in vastly different ways than just a few years ago.
 Over half of the searches made worldwide on Google each month happen on mobile devices.
-With the accessibility of Smart Phones, the mobile revolution is no longer just impacting western economies.
-With this global shift in how people connect and research for solutions online, business owners need to place a greater emphasis on their website's mobile experience in order to deliver their message in the most impactful way.
+With the accessibility of Smart Phones, the mobile revolution is no longer just impacting Western economies.
+With this global shift in how people connect and research solutions online, business owners need to place a greater emphasis on their website’s mobile experience in order to deliver their message in the most impactful way.

 On April 21, 2015, Google released a significant new mobile-friendly ranking algorithm.
 The purpose of the update was to give a boost to mobile-friendly pages in Google’s mobile search results.
 The update became known as “mobilegeddon.”
 While many site owners have implemented a mobile website or have adopted responsive design, most mobile experiences leave much to be desired.
 As Google puts more and more of a focus on user experience, and more specifically mobile user experience, website owners need to pay attention.

-The goal behind this initiative is to create a better, faster and more friendly mobile web experience for users.
+The goal behind this initiative is to create a better, faster, and more friendly mobile web experience for users.
 The push for a faster mobile web is two-fold.
 The main focus of this project is speed.
-Why, because today the average attention span has shrunk to 8.25 seconds - that's shorter than that of a goldfish.
+Why, because today the average attention span has shrunk to 8.25 seconds – that’s shorter than that of a goldfish.
 The second focus is about helping businesses, website owners and content publishers better engage their users, which in return will help their marketing and could lead to more revenue.

-“Every time a webpage takes too long to load, they lose a reader—and the opportunity to earn revenue through advertising or subscriptions.
-That's because advertisers on these websites have a hard time getting consumers to pay attention to their ads when the pages load so slowly that people abandon them entirely.” – Google AMP
+“Every time a webpage takes too long to load, they lose a reader‚ and the opportunity to earn revenue through advertising or subscriptions.
+That’s because advertisers on these websites have a hard time getting consumers to pay attention to their ads when the pages load so slowly that people abandon them entirely.” ~ Google AMP

-In order to create a smarter, faster and more user friendly mobile web experience, Google, along with a number of publishers and technology companies have come together to make mobile work better for the world.
-Some of the early adopters have been Twitter, Pinterest, WordPress.com, Chartbeat, Parse.ly, Adobe Analytics and LinkedIn.
+In order to create a smarter, faster, and more user-friendly mobile web experience, Google, along with a number of publishers and technology companies have come together to make mobile work better for the world.
+Some of the early adopters have been Twitter, Pinterest, WordPress.com, Chartbeat, Parse.ly, Adobe Analytics, and LinkedIn.

 Having a mobile website is no longer enough.
 If you still haven’t gone mobile, now is the time to take action.
 [Get a Free Mobile Website Assessment Here] Research done by BuzzBoard found that 47.3 percent of small businesses do not have mobile-ready sites.
 Mobile is the primary way consumers are searching for information online.
 Those with mobile websites have the potential to double the audience of those without mobile sites.
-According to comScore’s “Global Mobile Report,” virtually half of all traffic to the top 100 digital media properties are mobile only.
+According to comScore’s “Global Mobile Report,” virtually half of all traffic to the top 100 digital media properties is mobile only.

 The problem with not embracing mobile is two-sided.
 First, consumers are demanding it.
-Second, as we read at the top and have seen with the “Mobile Friendly Update,” Google is tweaking their algorithm to favor mobile sites.
+Second, as we read at the top and have seen with the “Mobile Friendly Update,” Google is tweaking its algorithm to favor mobile sites.

 Consumers want more than just mobile websites, they want fast mobile websites.
 If your website is slow, you lose.